 2. What is necrotizing enterocolitis?

 Necrotizing enterocolitis (NEC) is a gastrointestinal bacterial infection that occurs largely in preterm babies.
-NEC causes inflammation that may lead to tissue death in the intestines.
-NEC is treated by antibiotics and – if necessary – abdominal repair surgery.
+NEC causes inflammation that may lead to tissue death in the intestinal wall.
+NEC is treated by antibiotics and – if necessary – abdominal repair surgery on the decayed tissue.

-NEC may lead to serious health problems and complications, such as sepsis, intestinal strictures, perforation of intestinal tissue, development problems, and possibly death.
+NEC may lead to serious health problems and complications, such as sepsis from bacteria invading the bloodstream, intestinal strictures, perforation of intestinal tissue, development problems, cerebral palsy, and possibly death.
 Symptoms of NEC may include:

 - Trouble eating and gaining weight